Tom Gold Dance

 Gold created Counterpoint, a pas de deux which followed Sophisticated Strangers on this program, in 2017, and I saw it during that premiere engagement.
 I enjoyed it then, but it’s better now.
 Part of my modified opinion has to do with a change in costumes.
 Part also with a change in cast.
 And perhaps (though I’m not sure), part with a modification to the choreography.

-Choreographed to two composition by Steve Reich (New York Counterpoint and Nagoya Marimbas), at its premiere the dance had an otherworldly feel, primarily a consequence of the very strange-looking costumes.
+Choreographed to two compositions by Steve Reich (New York Counterpoint and Nagoya Marimbas), at its premiere the dance had an otherworldly feel, primarily a consequence of the very strange-looking costumes.
 Although the male dancer in the duet is still bare-chested, the costumes have now been replaced with new ones designed by Marlene Olson Hamm, and the sense of otherworldliness, which was a distraction, has disappeared.
 Even though the costume for the female half of the pair is still distinctive, it’s distinctive in a casual way, and it fits the piece far better.

 As I observed two years ago, Counterpoint is one of Gold’s more interesting dances.
 It’s structured similarly to a classical grand pas de deux – except there’s more structural variety here than one might usually find.
 But it’s choreographic content rather than structure that makes this dance interesting, and it’s a more challenging piece to like because it’s relatively cerebral.
 That being said, the current incarnation looks less quirky than it did previously.
 Maybe in the intervening two years Gold subtly modified the choreography.
 More likely, however, is that the dance looked different because of a change of cast, with Abigail Mentzer and Barton Cowperthwaite assuming the roles, and with it, a change in counterpoint.

 A graduate of the School of American Ballet and a former soloist with the Pennsylvania Ballet, Mentzer provided a solid, commanding and fiery execution, as well as a change in level of physical maturity (and I don’t mean that as a negative).
 It may have been less polished than what I’d seen at the dance’s premiere, but it was delivered with far more confidence and animation.
-Cowperthwaite, who first joined the company last season, provided the unexpected counterpoint.
+Cowperthwaite, who joined the company last season, provided the unexpected counterpoint.
 Tall and lithe, Cowperthwaite sailed across the stage like liquid silver, and added far more grace, magnetism, and physical power to the role then I’d previously seen.
 A dancer with an eclectic background in ballet and contemporary dance, Cowperthwaite here owned the stage.

 The evening’s final piece, Blind Revelry, is strange … because we don’t know what’s happening and why.
 But that strangeness is part of the piece’s charm.
 It’s also a cover for another interestingly structured example of ballet choreography that blends a sense of ballet tradition with a contemporary flair.